hbashton/spotify-ripper/README.rst

       -d DIRECTORY, --directory DIRECTORY
-                            Base directory where ripped MP3s are saved [Default=cwd] -f, --flat            Save all songs to a single directory instead of organizing by album/artist/song -F, --Flat            Similar to --flat [-f] but includes the playlist index at the start of the song file -g {artist,album}, --genres {artist,album}
+                            Base directory where ripped MP3s are saved [Default=cwd] -f, --flat            Save all songs to a single directory instead of organizing by album/artist/song -F, --flat-with-index
+                            Similar to --flat [-f] but includes the playlist index at the start of the song file -g {artist,album}, --genres {artist,album}
                             Attempt to retrieve genre information from Spotify's Web API [Default=skip] -k KEY, --key KEY     Path to Spotify application key file [Default=cwd]